SuperNEMO-DBD/AllAnalyses/SensitivityStudy/README.txt

 sensitivity.second_vertex_z : If there are two tracks, vertex z position of an arbitrary “2nd” track.
 The z direction is vertical, parallel to the wires, you can see it in side view.
 Unit is mm.

-sensitivity.vertex_separation : Distance between the inner-most (nearest to the foil) vertices of the two tracks (only if there are 2 tracks).
+sensitivity.vertex_separation : Distance between the inner-most (nearest to the foil) vertices of the two tracks (only if there are 2 electron candidates).
 Unit is mm.

 sensitivity.first_projected_vertex_y
 sensitivity.first_projected_vertex_z
 sensitivity.second_projected_vertex_y
-sensitivity.second_projected_vertex_z: Only if there are 2 tracks.
+sensitivity.second_projected_vertex_z: Only for 2-electron or 1e-n-gamma topologies.
 If both tracks were linearly projected back to the foil (x=0), these would be their y and z coordinates.
 Unit is mm.

-sensitivity.foil_projection_separation : Only if there are 2 tracks.
+sensitivity.foil_projection_separation : Only if there are 2 electron candidates.
 If both tracks were linearly projected back to the foil, this is the distance between where the tracks intersect the foil.
 Unit is mm.

+sensitivity.projection_distance_xy : How far in the xy plane we had to project our longest-projected track.
+Proxy for how many cells we are claiming to have a track, but where we didn’t reconstruct a hit.
+Could be replaced by a mapping of broken cells etc.

 sensitivity.vertices_on_foil : If 2 tracks: number of tracks with a vertex on the foil.

 sensitivity.first_vertices_on_foil : Obsolete

-sensitivity.angle_between_tracks : If 2 tracks: Angle between the initial momentum vectors of the two tracks.
-Does not require them to share a vertex (maybe it should)
+sensitivity.angle_between_tracks : For 2-electron events: Angle between the initial momentum vectors of the two tracks.
+Does not require them to share a vertex (maybe it should).
+For 1-electron-n-gamma events, angle between the electron track and the highest-energy gamma “track”, if we assume that the gamma travels from the foil-most electron vertex to the centre of the calorimeter that it hits first.

 sensitivity.same_side_of_foil : If 2 tracks: True if both tracks are on the same side of the foil, false if not

-sensitivity.first_track_momentum_x :                               sensitivity.first_track_momentum_y :                               sensitivity.first_track_momentum_z :                               sensitivity.second_track_momentum_x :                              sensitivity.second_track_momentum_y :                              sensitivity.second_track_momentum_z :  Initial momentum vectors for the two tracks (Only if two tracks, arbitrary which is which)
+sensitivity.first_track_direction_x :                               sensitivity.first_track_direction_y :                               sensitivity.first_track_direction_z :                               sensitivity.second_track_direction_x :                              sensitivity.second_track_direction_y :                              sensitivity.second_track_direction_z :  Initial direction vectors for the two tracks (Only if two tracks, arbitrary which is which)

-sensitivity.time_delay : If 2 calorimeter hits (both associated with tracks) - time delay in nanoseconds between the tracks.
+sensitivity.time_delay : If 2 calorimeter hits  - time delay in nanoseconds between the hits.
 Used in the past as a crude proxy for internal/external probability.

+sensitivity.topology_2e : True if event has a 2-electron topology (2 tracks with associated calorimeter hits, no gammas, no other tracks).
+False if not.

-sensitivity.internal_probability :  If 2 associated tracks, this calculates the probability that it is an internal event (both tracks are initiated in the foil).
+sensitivity.internal_probability :  Calculates the probability that it is an internal event (both tracks are initiated in the foil).
+Available for 2-electron events, or 1-electron-n-gamma events, in which case it uses the path of the highest energy gamma.
 If internal, this should be equally distributed from 0 to 1.
 If external (particle leaves one calorimeter, travels to foil, then to another calorimeter) this will be very close to 0.
-Calculated from energy and time of calorimeter hits vs length or tracks.
+Calculated from energy and time of calorimeter hits vs length of tracks.

 sensitivity.internal_chi_squared :  Intermediate step to calculating internal_probability

 sensitivity.external_probability : If 2 associated tracks, this calculates the probability that it is an external event (particle leaves one calorimeter, travels to foil, then to another calorimeter).
+Available for 2-electron events, or 1-electron-n-gamma events, in which case it uses the path of the highest energy gamma.
 If external, this should be equally distributed from 0 to 1.
 If internal  (both tracks are initiated in the foil) this will be very close to 0.
-Calculated from energy and time of calorimeter hits vs length or tracks.
+Calculated from energy and time of calorimeter hits vs length of tracks.

 sensitivity.external_chi_squared :  Intermediate step to calculating external_probability

-sensitivity.foil_projected_internal_chi_squared
+sensitivity.foil_projected_internal_probability
-sensitivity.foil_projected_external_chi_squared: As internal and external chi squared, if each track’s length were extended to project the track linearly back to the foil
+sensitivity.foil_projected_external_probability: As internal and external probability, if each track’s length were extended to project the track linearly back to the foil

+sensitivity.topology_1e1gamma : True if event has 1 electron candidate (track with associated hits) and 1 gamma candidate (collection of unassociated hits with timings corresponding to a single gamma)

+sensitivity.topology_1engamma : True if event has 1 electron candidate (track with associated hits) and 1 or more gamma candidates (collections of unassociated hits with timings corresponding to a gamma)

 sensitivity.calorimeter_hit_count: Number of calorimeter hits

+sensitivity.cluster_count: Number of clusters with 3 or more hits

+sensitivity.track_count: Number of tracks in the tracker

+sensitivity.associated_track_count : Number of electron candidates

+sensitivity.alpha_count : Not used yet

+sensitivity.foil_alpha_count : Not used yet

+sensitivity.latest_delayed_hit : Not used yet

 sensitivity.small_cluster_count: Number of clusters with 2 hits

-sensitivity.cluster_count: Number of clusters with 3 or more hits

-sensitivity.third_calo_energy: Third-highest calorimeter energy
+sensitivity.third_calo_energy: copy of highest_gamma_energy, name kept for legacy

+sensitivity.highest_gamma_energy: Highest energy gamma, may come from more than 1 calorimeter hit as specified by gamma tracko- clustering

 sensitivity.edgemost_vertex: Absolute y position (in mm) of the vertex that is nearest to the edge of the detector in the y dimension.
 This could possibly be used with small cluster identification to find events near the edge of the detector who have two tracks, each associated with a calorimeter and with close vertices on the foil, but for one of which there are only 2 hits (because it is too near the edge to pass through 3 cells).